arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/21.packaging-labeling-app-note/content.md

 ![Packaging and Labeling System](assets/Rung29.png)

 - `sealingAndLabelingConveyor`: This input indicates that the `sealingAndLabelingConveyor` is active, signaling that the package is in the sealing and labeling stage.
-- `outputLED03`: This output activates `outputLED03`, likely as an indicator that the sealing and labeling conveyor is currently running and the package is being processed in this stage.
+- `outputLED03`: This output activates `outputLED03`, likely as an indicator that the sealing and labeling conveyor is currently running, and the package is being processed in this stage.

 **Resume**: This rung activates `outputLED03` when the `sealingAndLabelingConveyor` is active.
 The LED serves as a visual indicator that the package has entered the sealing and labeling phase, helping operators monitor the progress of the packaging process.